JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 <img width="850" alt="NSG3" src="https://github.com/user-attachments/assets/d458c1cd-87be-49e3-b9fd-f38c9cd51466" />
  </p>
 <p>
 - Start by logging into your Azure account and go to the Virtual Machines section.
 From here, we will need to start the VMs (turn them on).
 As shown in Figure 1, Select both VMs by checking the box and then click the "Start" button.
 Azure will ask, "Do you want to start all the selected VMs?"
-Click "Yes". *While we are here, note the Public IP for the windows-vm.
-We will need this later.*
+Click "Yes". *While we are here, note the Public IP for the windows-vm.*
 </p>

 <p>
 - After a couple minutes, the VMs should be up and running.
 Confirm this before moving on by checking the status as shown in Figure 2.
 You can minimize the Azure window for now.
 We will come back to it later.
-Move to your device for the next couple of steps.
 </p>
 <br />